Physical compression of space = Emotional compression, which can lead to fight/flight response if your dog feels trapped

 Trigger points: front door and other doorways/thresholds, car, bed, crate, fence, barrier, leash, tie-out, etc (all create physical compression of space)

 Why this concept is important: Your dog’s threshold (emotional capacity) will go DOWN according to the amount of compression he feels.
 This can lead to “unexpected” events where your dog acts more aggressive or fearful than he does when not under compression.
 It’s also important to recognize when your dog is “denning” himself because he’s seeking safety.
-If you don’t have a crate for your dog, he may go under a table, beside a couch, into a chair, under a bed, or find some corner of the room that feels protected.
+If you don’t have a crate for your dog, he may go under a table, beside a couch, onto a chair, under a bed, or find some corner of the room that feels protected.

 You and anyone who comes into contact with your dog should leave him alone when he’s in his “den.”
 Call him off his bed, out of his crate, or away from the couch if you want your dog to interact with you.
 The very first dog bite I received as a child was because I didn’t understand this concept.
 A shy corgi was “hiding” under a bench on a pier and I reached under the bench to pet her.
 NOPE!
 This dog was “denning” not only under a bench, but up against the corner of the pier.
 She was doing so because she was feeling shy, insecure, and seeking safety.